Debugging a code by submitting jobs to a supercomputer is an inefficient process. It goes something like this:

 There’s a better way to debug that doesn’t require waiting for the queue every time you want to check your code.
 On SLURM, you can debug in real-time like so:

-- Request a debugging node and wait in queue
+- Request a debugging or interactive node and wait in queue

 - Check for errors/change code continuously until code is fixed or node has timed out

-Example (using Janus supercomputer at University of Colorado Boulder):
+Example (using Summit supercomputer at University of Colorado Boulder):

 - Log into terminal (PuTTY, Cygwin, etc.)